 JCE Digital Library

-The JCE Digital Library will not continue intact at ChemEd Xchange and most of its content will be found elsewhere.
+Although some of the JCE Digital Library content can be found at ChemEd Xchange, most is found elsewhere.
 The JCE Digital Library was the precursor to the Chemical Education Digital Library (ChemEd DL), which we recommend for finding chemical education resources, including most JCE Digital Library resources.
-Some of the content in the JCE Digital Library section of JCE Online was closely associated with articles in the Journal of Chemical Education and are being moved to the JCE site at ACS Publications as supporting information for those articles.
+Some of the content in the JCE Digital Library section of JCE Online was closely associated with articles in the Journal of Chemical Education and has been moved to the JCE site at ACS Publications as supporting information for those articles.
 Other JCE Digial Library collections referred to content on external sites and can continue to be found at those sites, (use the links below).

 The ChemInfo collection was divided into Inorganic and Organic subcollections.
-ChemInfo: Inorganic consisted of a single item, which is being moved to supporting information of its JCE article, Diamagnetic Corrections and Pascal Constant1.
+ChemInfo: Inorganic consisted of a single item, which is available as supporting information of its JCE article, Diamagnetic Corrections and Pascal Constant1.
 The ChemInfo: Organic collection of resources maintained by Hans Reich can be found at the University of Wisconsin–Madison Chemistry Department site.

 The Data-Driven Exercises collection by W. Tandy Grubbs consisted of links to exercises found at Tandy's site, where they remain.